mciantyre/teensy4-rs/README.md

 ## Project Structure

 The project has a model similar to other embedded Rust projects.
+We have a runtime crate, similar to the `cortex-m-rt` crate, that allows us to write a `main()` function, as well as register interrupts and exception handlers with `#[interrupt]` and `#[exception]` macros, respectively.
+For concrete examples of what this looks like, check out the examples in the `teensy4-examples` crate.
+Also check out the [`cortex-m-rt` documentation](https://crates.io/crates/cortex-m-rt) for more information.
+We also provide peripheral access crates (PAC) that help us interact with the processor registers.
+The PAC is auto-generate with [`svd2rust`; see the docs](https://docs.rs/svd2rust/0.16.1/svd2rust/) for more information on interacting with registers.

-However, we've introduced some custom modules in order to operate with the Teensy 4.0.
+Although we strive for compatibility with existing crates and frameworks, we've introduced some custom modules in order to operate with the Teensy 4.0.
 We describe these differences below.

 ### Runtime